 As you grow old, your muscle-building ability diminishes.
 The process of hypertrophy becomes slow and less responsive.
 Your ability to gain muscle is still there but requires more effort to build muscle.

 As an older muscle builder, try using the change-up techniques.
-You will have to consume extra proteins and add new exercises to your routines.
+Consume extra proteins and add new exercises to your routines.

 Muscle memory can also help you.
-By putting yourself through different resistance training, you will be forcing your muscles to adapt to the resistance.
+You will force your muscles to adapt to the resistance by putting yourself through different resistance training.
 Building muscle is more challenging when you’re old, but you can still do it.

 What should you expect to increase muscle mass hypertrophy in a month?